 - Do not take plant-eating fish

-To help you identify plant-eating fish, view these videos of rabbitfish and unicornfish eating seaweed on the Reef.
+This poster about herbivorous fish helps and these videos of rabbitfish and unicornfish eating seaweed on the Reef help identify the fish.

 When returning unwanted fish